LeToNode/Play2.0-CN-doc/scalaGuide/ScalaControllers.md

 }
 ```

-Note, that it is useful to define the `request` parameter as **implicit**, since many API need a request as input.
+Note, that it can be useful to define the `request` parameter as **implicit**, since many API need a request as input.

 ```scala
 def index = Action { implicit request =>